 The application will ask for your Harvard transcript, resume, one letter of recommendation from a Harvard professor, and a statement of purpose.
 Your statement of purpose should address your interest and academic background in Middle Eastern Studies and should be between 300-500 words.

-Questions about the program should be directed to Carol Ann Litster, Administrative and Academic Assistant, at email@example.com.
+Questions about the program should be directed to Carol Ann L. Young, Administrative and Academic Coordinator, at firstname.lastname@example.org.